-The EPA-PD model states that flake size (mass) is primarily a function of two important variables: exterior platform angle (EPA) and platform depth (PD).
+The EPA-PD model states that flake size (weight) is primarily a function of two important variables: exterior platform angle (EPA) and platform depth (PD).
 Increasing either increases flake size, but the relationship between the two is geometric such that at higher values of EPA changes in PD have a greater effect on flake size.
-The EPA-PD model has been replicated in multiple experiments (Dibble and Whittaker 1981; Dibble and Pelcin 1995; Speth 1975, 1981), is known to work across raw material types (Dogandzic et al. 2010), is known to work in actual lithic assemblages (Dibble 1997), and is argued to have a stronger effect on flake size and shape than does core surface morphology (Pelcin 1997; Rezek et al. 2011).
-The EPA-PD model of flake formation, however, has some weaknesses.
-For instance, beveled flakes, where the area behind the platform is thinned, are not easily included into the model (Leader et al. 2017).
-Beveled flakes are typically larger (mass) than the EPA-PD models predicts given their lower platform depths.
-The EPA-PD model also does not explain why flake size and shape change with varying angles of blow (Magnani et al. 2014), and it does not account for flake width, which is obviously a major component of shape.
-It is also worth noting that while the percentage of variability in mass explained by the EPA-PD model is typically high in the Dibble glass experiments, it is far lower in actual lithic assemblages.
-It is low enough that its utility for measuring retouch intensity (i.e. knowing how much mass has been removed from a flake through retouch) is limited (Dogandzic PLOS One), and so there have been various proposals to improve the statistical modeling of flake mass from different sets of measures (Braun et al.; Dogandzig et al.; Archer et al.).
-Again, though, it is not really clear why one measurement technique should work better than another, and success is measured by R2 values (e.g. Muller and Clarkson; Archer).
-The problem is that we still do not know really how flake formation works in a way that translates to measurable attributes.
+The EPA-PD model has been replicated in multiple experiments, including those in the material sciences (Dibble and Whittaker 1981; Dibble and Pelcin 1995; Speth 1975, 1981; Dibble and Rezek 2009; Lin et al. 2013; Chai and Lawn 2007a), is known to work across raw material types (Dogandzic et al. 2010), is known to work in actual lithic assemblages (Dibble 1997; Lin et al. 2013; Rezek et al. 2018), and is argued that is certain settings of core surface morphology it can override the effects of that morphology on flake size and shape (Pelcin 1997; Rezek et al. 2011).
+The EPA-PD model of flake formation, however, cannot be used to explain all the variability on its own.
+For instance, beveled flakes, where the volume behind the platform is thinned, are not easily included into the model (Leader et al. 2017).
+Beveled flakes are typically larger (weight) than the EPA-PD models predicts given their lower platform depths.
+The EPA-PD model also does not explain why flake size and shape change with varying angles of blow and platform shape (Clarkson and Hiscock 2011; Dibble and Rezek 2009; Magnani et al. 2014), and it does not account for flake width, which is obviously a major component of shape.
+It is also worth noting that while the percentage of variability in weight explained by the EPA-PD model(R2) is typically high in the Dibble glass experiments, it is far lower in actual lithic assemblages (Clarkson and Hiscock 2011).
+It is low enough that its utility for measuring retouch intensity (i.e. knowing how much mass has been removed from a flake through retouch) is limited (Hiscock and Tabrett 2010; Dogandzic et al. 2010), and so there have been various proposals to improve the statistical modeling of flake weight from different sets of measures (Braun et al.; Dogandzig et al.; Archer et al.).
+Again, though, without a general theory, it is not really clear why one measurement technique should work better than another, and success is measured by R2 values again empirical data instead of theoretical predictions (e.g. Muller and Clarkson; Archer).
+The problem is that our knowledge of how flake formation works is still too limited to be translated to measurable attributes.